IsoFrieze/SMWDisX/README.md

 4. Any operand that refers to an address should use a variable.
 This includes immediates.
 5. Large datablocks should be placed in bin files and incbin'd in the disassembly, to reduce text file size.
 6. Version differences should be clearly marked with special comments like shown in smw.asm.
+   - Exceptions are single instructions with either different addressing modes (use the applicable macro) or different constant operands (I'll have a function setup to do this eventually).
 7. Spaces not tabs.
 8. Probably more things that I'll add as I think of them.
 9. I'm using the semicolon to the left of the program counter as a marker of whether I have cleaned up that area of code yet.
 If there are two semicolons, that line still needs work.